Walk-in Peer Counseling Center

 What does a counseling session look like?

 Two of our peers will sit down with you for about forty-five minutes to discuss whatever is on your mind.
 After that, they will provide you with referrals to resources based on the topics you indicated wanting assistance with.
-Since it is first-come first-served, you may need to wait to be seen.
+Since it is first-come first-serve, you may need to wait to be seen.

 How much does it cost?